 Ok, maybe people don’t usually say they want to experience more beauty and ease initially, but really, that’s what it boils down to.

-I’ll break down the 4 common root causes of stress and stuckness that I usually don’t get into in a quick response to “give me some tips to de-stress.”
+I’ll break down the four common root causes of stress and stuckness that I usually don’t get into in a quick response to “Give me some tips to de-stress.”

 For some context for those who don’t know me, I’ve been working with human behavior and transformation for most of my life.
 I’ve known this passion and purpose since I was about 12 years old.
 Human behavior and transformation is the area in which I was trained and have decades of experience.
-In the past, I’ve worked FOR Fortune 500 companies, today, I run my own private coaching practice working WITH business leaders and creatives. (for more on my bio)
+In the past, I’ve worked for Fortune 500 companies; today, I run my own private coaching practice working with business leaders and creatives (for more, see my bio).

-In all of my years of working with people, repeatedly, I see the following 4 things that are at the root of stress and stuckness.
-But also, I’ve witnessed for myself and with hundreds of clients that it’s working with these 4 areas that real transformation happens.
+In all of my years of working with people, I repeatedly see the following four things that are at the root of stress and stuckness.
+But also, I’ve witnessed for myself and with hundreds of clients that it’s working with these four areas that real transformation happens.

-The 4 common root causes of feeling stressed and stuck that no one’s talking about:
+The four common root causes of stress and stuckness that no one’s talking about:

 1. A false understanding of self-care & putting self-care last